Little Internet users can do to thwart 'Heartbleed' bug

 "There is nothing users can do to fix their computers," said Mikko Hypponen, chief research officer with security software maker F-Secure.

-Representatives for Facebook Inc, Google and Yahoo Inc told Reuters they have taken steps to mitigate the impact on users.
+Representatives for Facebook Inc, Google and Yahoo Inc told Reuters that have taken steps to mitigate the impact on users.

 Google spokeswoman Dorothy Chou told Reuters: "We fixed this bug early and Google users do not need to change their passwords."

-Ty Rogers, a spokesman for Amazon.com Inc, said "Amazon.com is not affected."
+Ty Rogers, a spokesman for online commerce giant Amazon.com Inc, said "Amazon.com is not affected."
+He declined to elaborate.

-In a blogpost dated Tuesday, the company said some of its Web cloud services, which provide the underlying infrastructure for apps such as online movie-streaming service Netflix and social network Pinterest, had been vulnerable.
-While it said the problems had been fixed, the company urged users of those services, which are popular in particular among the tech startup community, to take extra steps such as updating software.

-Kaspersky Lab's Baumgartner noted that devices besides servers could be at risk because they run software programs with vulnerable OpenSSL code built into them.
+Kaspersky Lab's Baumgartner noted that devices besides servers could be vulnerable to attacks because they run software programs with vulnerable OpenSSL code built into them.

 They include versions of Cisco Systems Inc's AnyConnect for iOS and Desktop Collaboration, Tor, OpenVPN and Viscosity from Spark Labs.
 The developers of those programs have either updated their software or published directions for users on how to mitigate potential attacks.